The earth was formless and void, and darkness was over the surface of the deep, and the Spirit of God was moving over the surface of the waters.

 Textiles and interiors are beautiful in themselves but also rich with historical and symbolic meaning.
 In scripture, torn garments represent grief and death.
 The Jewish high priest wore a seamless garment; at the crucifixion of Christ, four soldiers ‘cast lots’ for such a robe.
 Samuel’s mother Hannah made a ‘little robe’ each year for the growing boy she had dedicated to God.
 She brought it to him on her annual visit to the Temple.
 There is a recurring ‘scarlet thread’ throughout the old testament — scarlet of course is the colour of blood.

 Thread symbolised life to the Ancient Greeks too.
 The Fates spun, measured and snipped it.
 In the hands of an expert weaver it had dramatic consequences: Arachne was turned into a spider because she bested Athena in a weaving contest.

 From Vermeer’s lace maker to the ever present distaff, the textile arts represented in art in more recent centuries are frequently symbols for duty, female virtue and harmonious homes.
 Except where the distaff is wielded as a weapon, in which case the homes are not so harmonious.

-It’s natural for me to take up this sort of theme in my work because I’m a home-studio dweller surrounded by imminent sewing projects.
+It’s natural for me to feature fabric and sewing notions in my work because I’m a home-studio dweller surrounded by imminent sewing projects and blank canvases.
 It’s probably fate.
 I don’t spin, unfortunately, and so don’t own a distaff.
 Does a Mahl stick count?

 Paintings from my new collection of work will be on show at the new Lethbridge gallery at Bulimba in Brisbane from 2 March.